valotas/valotas.com/src/articles/object-oriented-html.md

 published: false
 ---

 There is quite a buzz nowadays (2014) for functional programming and so we all try to move our thinking in a more functional way.
 Still, the object oriented approach seems to be the easiest way to understand and so to program at the end.
 The object oriented programming can be applied to any structural schematic.
 One of that structures though that we tend to forget is `html`.
-So, let's try to visualize the it.
+So, let's try to visualize it.

 ## What is an html object
-That is not that hard to think of if you know what is the [`DOM`][dom].
-If you've written a little bit of javascript you used it in order to bind functionality to your presentation layer.
+It is not that hard if you think of it as something that you allready know which is the [`DOM`][dom].
+If you've written a little bit of javascript you've interacted with it in order to bind functionality to your presentation layer.
+But it is not only about javascript.
 To simplify things, think of every html tag as an object.
 [Object composition][composition] allows objects to contain other objects and there for you can have your `document` object to contain your paragraph object (`p`) which contains a banch of `text`.

 Object signatures may differ based on the type of the html element they describe but they all share some functionality.
-For simplicity, we can say that all html elements conform the interface below:
+We can easily find out that the interface below describes all the known html elements:

 ```
 interface Node {